MidPoint in a Container

 Ubuntu

-Table 2. example of the tags
+Table 2.
+Examples of tags

-Version Base Os image
+Version Base OS Full image name

 4.8 release